blinksh/blink/docs/basics/navigation.md

 ## Introduction to Blink

-Blink is a shell that allows you to connect to remote machines, use mosh and has full SSH support.
+Blink is a shell that allows you to connect to remote machines, use Mosh and has full SSH support.
 You can use it to connect to other servers, interface with your Raspberry Pi or even write code!
 The shell is ready to go, blinking with anticipation as you discover its potential.

 ## Using Blink Shell